lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 But that is not all.
-Top Gun also normalizes elitism, starrification and masculinism, and even the use of tobacco and alcohol, especially in the first film.
+Top Gun also normalizes elitism, starrification and masculinism, and even the use of tobacco and alcohol, especially in the first film, or even acting rebellious and disobedient.

-But if I mention Top Gun in this series on the ethics of information it is not to criticize this particular film.
+But if I mention Top Gun in this series on the ethics of information it's not to criticize this particular movie.
 The problem of #CoolWashing is much more general.
 And, what I will try to convince you of, is that it is even one of the biggest informational dangers for our civilizations,